front-end-intermediate/session-2/storage.md

 ### JSON.parse

-The `JSON.parse` method converts stringified JSON back into an object or array.
+The `JSON.parse` method converts stringified JSON back into an _object or array_.

 ```js
 // Get data from local storage